JovianHQ/jovian-py/docs/jvn/commit.md

 .. autofunction:: jovian.commit

 .. attention::
-    When using `commit` in ceratin environments like Jupyter Lab, password protected notebooks.
-Pass notebook's name to nb_filename as sometimes it may fail to detect the automatically.
+    Pass notebook's name to nb_filename in ceratin environments like Jupyter Lab, password protected notebooks as sometimes it may fail to detect automatically.
 ..
 ```